Thank you for a great 2021 season! Can’t wait to be back this Spring!

-- Sanitize your hands at our hand sanitizing station.
+- Sanitize your hands at our info tent.

-- Help us limit crowding by promptly departing the park when you’ve finished shopping.
+- Help us limit crowding by promptly departing the market when you’ve finished shopping.

 *most vendors accept credit/debit directly and have contactless payment options as well.
 Please ask your vendor for details.

 It’s going to take each of us to ensure all of us stay safe and well at the Market.
 Thanks in advance for doing your part!